jsdelivrbot/TWEB-2018-Project01/README.md

 # Swiss Devs Analytics

-With Swiss Devs Analytics you should be able to find all Switzerland developers through an easy and interactive charts.
-You can:
+With Swiss Devs Analytics you should be able to find all Switzerland developers through an easy and interactive chart.
+You can also:

 - Find developers by cantons
 - Filter developers by the language used on their repositories